Zhangliubin/commandParser-1.1/docs/en/usage/usecommandparser.md

 # Create  Jar Package

-After creating the parser source file, importing the commandParser-1.1.jar package, and writing the entry function (main class), the command-line program development is completed.
-Finally, package the Java project as a JAR package (using IDEA as an example):
+The command-line program development will be completed after creating the parser's source file, importing the commandParser-1.1.jar package, and writing the entry function (main class).
+Finally, package the Java project as a JAR package (take IDEA as an example):

-Click on: Project Structure... > Artifacts > + > JAR > From modules with dependencies...
-Displays the left view window.
-Select the entry function location in Main Class and click OK.
-Finally, go to Build > Build Artifacts.
+Click: "Project Structure"... > "Artifacts" > "+" > "JAR" > "From modules with dependencies...".
+The left image is then displayed.
+Select the location of the entry function in Main Class, and click "OK".
+Finally, click "Build" > "Build Artifacts" to build a JAR package.

 ![usecommandparser-exportJar](../../image/usecommandparser-exportJar.png)